unitaryfund/unitary.fund/src/content/blog/2023_mitiq_stim_workflow.md

 ## About Stim
 Stim is a quantum stabilizer circuit simulation package, specialized for the simulation of quantum error correction (QEC) circuits.
+It can be used as a Python package, a command line tool, or a C++ library.
 More information can be found on the [Stim project page](https://github.com/quantumlib/Stim).
-Stim can be used as a Python package, a command line tool, or a C++ library.

 Although Mitiq does not support Stim directly as a frontend, it can interface with the Stim backend through the Cirq and Stimcirq packages.
 Stimcirq is a library for translating between Cirq and Stim.